gw-ospo/jupyter-book-template/README.md

 If you have created a copy of this repository, you won't need to repeat this initialization step.

+### Customization

+There are a number of opportunities to customize the book configuration via the ["_config.yml" file](/example-book/_config.yml) (for example, updating the logo).
+The sidebar navigation can be customized via the "_toc.yml" file.
+See [Jupyter Book Configuration Reference](https://jupyterbook.org/customize/config.html) for more details.

+Also customize the content for your book, adding new markdown and notebook files to your book directory, as desired.

 ### Building

 > NOTE: the commands below assume your book is named "example-book", however if you choose a different book name, you'll need to update the commands accordingly